All Products

 Note

 The MAX_BY function provides the same feature as the ARG_MAX function.
-The difference lies in the parameter order.
+However, the functions differ in the parameter order.
 The MAX_BY function is introduced in MaxCompute to maintain compatibility with the open source syntax.

 max_by(<valueToReturn>,<valueToMaximize>)